Libonet/DependenViz/README.md

 }
 ```

-When called with `dependenViz input.dvz` or `cabal run dependenViz -- input.dvz -o output` this outputs
+When called with `cabal run dependenViz -- docs/prueba.dvz -o output`,
+or with `dependenViz input.dvz` after installing with `cabal install .`, this outputs

 output.png
 ![output image](docs/prueba.png)